 How long should a bonded tooth last?

 Bonded teeth should last anywhere from three to ten years.
-Bonds may require some touch ups or repairs during this time.
-It is important to schedule regular visits so that you dentist can check up on the health of your bond.
+Bonds may require some touch-ups or repairs during this time.
+It is important to schedule regular visits so that your dentist can check up on the health of your bond.

 What can you not do after teeth bonding?

 After a teeth bonding procedure patients should avoid chewing hard or sticky foods until they have adjusted.
 These include hard candy, apples, nuts, bagels, and tough meats.